wkgcass/vproxy/doc/using-application-layer-protocols.md

 * Backend connection：the connection from loadbalancer to backend.
 * lib：refers to `vproxy`.
 * ctx：context，processing infomation about (one frontend connection + the derived backend connections).
-* subCtx：sub context, processing infomation about one connection.
+* subCtx：sub context, processing information about one connection.

 ### Methods of processor interface